b-lukaszuk/BS_wJ_eng/contents/pascals_triangle.md

 the possible triangle rows (`for row in 2:n`) and build the next row based on the previous one `getRow(triangle[row-1])`.
-All that's left to do is to return the triangle as a vector of vectors (`Vec{Vec{Int}})`) which will give us a right triangle on output.
-For instance, let's get the Pascal's triangle from
+All that's left to do is to return the triangle as a vector of vectors (`Vec{Vec{Int}})`) which will give us a right triangle printed in the output by default.
+For instance, let's get the Pascal's triangle from @fig:pascalsTriangle.
-@fig:pascalsTriangle.

 ```jl
 s = """